 The mandatory data retention regime is a legislative framework which requires carriers, carriage service providers and internet service providers to retain a defined set of telecommunications data for two years, ensuring that such data remains available for law enforcement and national security investigations.

-Section 187N of the TIA Act provides for the review and requires the Committee to report by 13 April 2020.
+Section 187N of the TIA Act provides for the completion of the review by 13 April 2020.
 Terms of reference are available here.

 Making a submission